jloganolson/g1-blender-arms/README.md

 # G1 Blender Arms Exporter

-This project exports a rigged GLB file from a MuJoCo MJCF file.
-The resulting GLB file contains an armature where meshes are parented to bones, suitable for use in 3D software like Blender.
+This project exports a simple rigged GLB file from a MuJoCo MJCF file for use in Blender.

 ![Rigged model in Blender](rigged.png)